prasanna00019/Fine-Tuning-LLMs/README.md

 # 🔧🧠 LLM Fine-Tuning
-Welcome to the **LLM Fine-Tuning Repo** — a collection of hands-on fine-tuning experiments on large language models (LLMs) like GPT-2.
+Welcome to the **LLM Fine-Tuning Repo** — a collection of hands-on fine-tuning experiments on large language models (LLMs) like GPT-2(later will extend for other models too).
 Here you'll find mini-projects that explore how fine-tuning transforms general-purpose models into task-specific experts.

 ---